 - Participants will be provided with a Fulbright grant document.

-- Debriefing on the seminar experience within 30 days following return.
+- Debriefing at and brief written report to the Fulbright Foundation on the seminar experience within 30 days following return.

 Click here for more information about the Salzburg Global Seminar, the sessions, and application procedures.